lhcb/starterkit-lessons/first-analysis-steps/TupleTools.md

 Write code here
 ```

-*Branches* let you define custom namespaces in your ntuple by means of a `dict`.
+*Italic* let you define custom namespaces in your ntuple by means of a `looks like code`.
 Its keys define the name of each branch (and, as a consequence, the prefix of the corresponding leaves in the ntuple), while the corresponding values are decay descriptors that specify which particles you want to include in the branch.